FrozenBurrito/pcapsecret/readme.md

 # pcapsecret v0.1

 Pcapsecret injects a secret message into a packet capture (pcap) file.

 ## Description

-I made pcapsecret as a game for my Cybersecurity class (but also for fun and to help me learn about the scapy library)!
+I made pcapsecret as a game for students in my Comp.
+Sci. class (but also for fun and to help me learn about [scapy](https://scapy.readthedocs.io/en/latest/index.html)!)
 Here's what it does:

-* Reads packets from input pcap file and extracts basic data with pipe system;
+* Reads packets from input pcap file and extracts basic data (with scapy's pipetools);
    * Does not modify input pcap file.
-* Segments secret message and encapsulates message segments with encap chars (default: <>);
+* Segments secret message and encapsulates message segments with encap chars (default encap chars: <>);
 * Injects message segments as payloads in random sequential packets;
-    * Payload containing the message segment is appended to the last bytes of each chosen packet.
+    * Payloads containing message segments are <b>appended to the last bytes of each chosen packet</b>.
-* Provides hints by malforming packets which contain message segments;
+* Provides <br>hints by malforming or modifying packets which contain message segments</b>;
 * Saves packets to output.pcap; and
 * Prints answer key table to console.
 * Hint Types (To Do: add hint types):
-    * no_hint (disabled) = add segment as payload, reset length (difficult to detect)
+    * no_hint (disabled) = add segment as payload, reset size on wire = captured size (difficult to detect).
     * time_hint_small = time changed to outside range of time of pkts +2 or -2 indices away, causing packet to appear out of place.
     * time_hint_large = significant time change (index hint as time_hint_small).
     * length_hint = malformed packet length due to size on wire != captured size.